loda-lang/loda-programs/programs/oeis/list2.md

 * [A287392](http://oeis.org/A287392) ([L06 program](A287392.asm)): Domination number for lion's graph on an n by n board.
 * [A287393](http://oeis.org/A287393) ([L08 program](A287393.asm)): Domination number for knight's graph on a 2 X n board.
 * [A287394](http://oeis.org/A287394) ([L15 program](A287394.asm)): Domination number for camel's graph on a 2 X n board.
+* [A287744](http://oeis.org/A287744) ([L18 program](A287744.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 342", based on the 5-celled von Neumann neighborhood.
 * [A287765](http://oeis.org/A287765) ([L18 program](A287765.asm)): Period 4: repeat [1, 3, 5, 3].
 * [A287866](http://oeis.org/A287866) ([L07 program](A287866.asm)): n - A274933(n).
 * [A288038](http://oeis.org/A288038) ([L08 program](A288038.asm)): Number of independent vertex sets in the n-Andrasfai graph.